top of page

 An extensive spreadsheet of choral compositions by women composers from across the globe.

-Join one of the many choral groups on facebook, such as “I’m a choir director” and “Choral Music” .
-Utilize the search option and type “women composers”.
+Join one of the many choral groups on facebook, such as “I’m a choir director”, "Choral Repertoire Hub", and “Choral Music” and utilize the search option to find repertoire of a specific theme, voicing, etc..
 These resources offer a plethora of crowd sourcing options from your colleagues.
 If you have an obscure programming theme, create a post and ask for assistance.
+Reddit is another option to explore.

 Treble Choir Resources: